The Relentless Pace Of Satisfying Fans Is Burning Out Some YouTube Stars

 "I definitely was feeling drained because I was trying to pump out an amazing video once every two weeks or like once every week," she says.
 "That's just not attainable, especially with the hours that goes into each video."

 It was not just the 60- to 70-hour weeks that burned out Issa Tweimeh, known as Issa Twaimz to his viewers.
 He dropped out of college at 19 to pursue YouTube full time.
 His costumes, humor and silly songs were a hit.
-He wrote a song about a llama that got over 33 million views.
+He wrote a song about a llama that got more than 33 million views.

-Twaimz, who is now 23, says he's changed over four years.
+Twaimz, who is now 23, says he has changed over four years.
 He's been grappling with his sexuality.
-He's become less interested in clicks than in putting a positive message into the world.
+He has become less interested in clicks than in putting a positive message into the world.
 "I felt like people wanted me to do this one thing," he says.
 "And I was growing up and getting older and I was like, 'I think I'm getting too old to be doing the same thing over and over again.' "

 Twaimz fell into depression.
-He still wanted to make videos but he wasn't feeling as connected to the style he created when he was 19.
-He says the relentless pace of YouTube didn't give him time to re-imagine himself.
+He still wanted to make videos, but he wasn't feeling as connected to the style he created when he was 19.
+He says the relentless pace of YouTube didn't give him time to reimagine himself.
 For more than a year, he stepped away from YouTube.

 Taking a break from your own YouTube channel can be risky, says Jon Brence, the director of talent at Fullscreen, who helps manage careers for YouTube stars.
 He says YouTube's algorithm favors those who post regularly.